Every business relies on technology. In fact, every business relies on multiple technologies.

-Businesses use multiple applications, web sites and software as a service (SaaS) on a daily basis to run the business.
+Businesses use multiple applications, websites and software as a service (SaaS) daily to run the business.

 What is Business Process Automation?

 It is all about automating the daily tasks performed by humans in a business.

 This includes copying and pasting data, clicking buttons, logging in to various applications, transferring data between applications, performing a series of steps to glue together separate business applications, apply a set of decisions and logic to these actions.